icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for RDDS Inaccuracy Complaint Form does not have the proper description."
 }
 ```
-3. With the notice object above, validate that it contains a links array.
+3. Test case [-46703](#id-testCase-46703){ #id-testCase-46703 }: With the notice object above, validate that it contains a links array.
 ```json
 {
   "code": -46703,